uca-virtualizacion/docker/docker-02.md

 ## Task 2

-Upload a PDF document with the commands to be run to solve the following tasks.
+Write a markdown document with the commands to be run to solve the following tasks.
 Answer also the proposed questions and include screenshots where it is required to check the correct functioning of containers.

 ---